 Reserved area means those areas defined by words and maps in part B of master of a vessel, of a contribution towards the expenses of a voyage by, or on behalf of, persons; but does not include payment of any contributions by part owners of the vessel or by persons engaged as bona fide crew members.

 Schedule 3 of these Bylaws.

-Reward means the payment to, or for the benefit of, the owner or means any type of board that is propelled by a detachable sail apparatus and operated by a person standing on the board.
+Reward means the payment to, or for the benefit of, the owner or sail apparatus and operated by a person standing on the board.
 This includes kite surfers.